 Sharon V. Kramer

 Sharon V. Kramer, PhD, knows firsthand the demands and rewards of working in a professional learning community.
-As a leader in the field, she emphasizes the importance of creating and using quality assessments as a continual part of the learning process.
+As an author and a leader in the field, she emphasizes the importance of creating and using quality assessments as a continual part of the learning process.
 Dr. Kramer served as assistant superintendent for curriculum and instruction of Kildeer Countryside School District 96 in Illinois.
 In this position, she ensured all students were prepared to enter Adlai E. Stevenson High School, a model PLC created by Dr. Richard DuFour.
 A seasoned educator, Dr. Kramer has taught in elementary and middle school classrooms and served as principal, director of elementary education, and university professor.

 In addition to her PLC experience, Dr. Kramer has completed assessment training by Rick Stiggins, Steve Chappuis, Larry Ainsworth, and the Center for Performance Assessment (now the Leadership and Learning Center).
 She has presented a variety of assessment workshops at institutes and summits and for state departments of education.
 Dr. Kramer has also worked with school districts across the country to determine their power standards and develop assessments.
 She has been a Comprehensive School Reform consultant to schools that have received grant funding to implement PLCs as their Whole School Reform model, and her customized PLC coaching academies have empowered school and district leadership teams across the nation.
 Dr. Kramer has done priority schools work with schools across the nation, utilizing the PLC continuous improvement model to raise student achievement levels in underperforming schools and districts.

 Dr. Kramer has presented at state and national conferences sponsored by National Staff Development Council, National Association for Gifted Children, American Federation of Teachers, and California State University.
 She has been instrumental in facilitating professional development initiatives focused on standards-based learning and teaching, improved understanding and utilization of assessment data, interventions and differentiation that meets the needs of all learners, and strengthened efforts to ensure K–12 literacy.